 What is Network Throttling and its Benefits?

-Here are three main methods for Throttling network in Safari:
+Throttling allows simulating slow networks to identify performance issues and optimize load times.
+Here are three main methods for throttling the network in Safari:

 Method 1: Using Network Link Conditioner in iOS Device